 The Shellista IV is designed with full-grain leather and ballistic nylon.
 These two textiles are known to be long-lasting, high-quality materials.
 Full-grain leather comes from the toughest part of the hide, where you will find the strongest fiber strength and porous composition.
 This type of leather is considered top-of-the-line and highly durable.
 The DuPont-designed ballistic nylon is a high-tenacity woven textile that runs over 1000 denier.
 It is essentially a military-grade protectionary fabric wrapped into fancy footwear.

 The tongue rip-stop nylon is lighter and thinner than the upper materials.
 It is great at insulating and known for the strength of its fibers, though we question its ability to tear or rip if it were to get snagged by a tree branch or bush.
 Despite these notions, our field tests proved this is one of the lightest, strongest, quality-made boots in the lineup.

 The Shellista IV offers enough traction to get you from Point A to Point B on most surfaces and winter-laden pursuits, but it fell short compared to the external lug designs on the burlier all-terrain winter boots we tested.
 The traction pattern is far from aggressive, with its pros and cons.
 We found it easy and comfortable to stroll along the pavement, fresh snow, and wet surfaces.
 However, when it came to packed snow and uneven, choppy snow, we were slipping outward or backward on each step, feeling a lack of stability.

 The Surface Control rubber is grippy enough to keep you on your feet, but we would prefer some external lugs and a little more surface area on the edges of the sole to add traction on uneven surfaces and inclines.
-For this reason, we would recommend a burlier hiking boot for more technical applications.
+For this reason, we would recommend a burlier model from our review of top-ranked women's hiking boots for more technical applications.
 For those who don't plan on winter hiking, the Shellista will have you covered for everyday pursuits.